brettle/DeepBlueRobotics.github.io/README.md

 # Making Changes Online

-The easiest way to make changes is using any modern web browser.
+The easiest way to make changes is using any modern web browser. **Note: After you make a change, you may receive an email from GitHub indicating that there was a "Page build warning" because "The CNAME `www.carlmontrobotics.org` is already taken".
+You can safely ignore that warning.**

 ## Changing Content